GIScience/heigit-disaster-portal/docs/index.md

 </kbd>
 </p>

-Once you are authenticated, you can add areas using the buttons mentioned in `4`.
+Once you are authenticated, you can add areas using button `4` mentioned in [the controls section](#disaster-portal-controls).

 ### Area Creation